British Design Fund 4 EIS/SEIS

 To date, the fund has not achieved any exits nor suffered any failures, however, this is partly due to the fact it is still a relatively young portfolio.
 These are high-risk investments and you should expect some failures.

-Source: BDF, as at 22 January 2021.
+BDF, as at 07 February 2022.
 Past performance is no guide to future performance.
 These figures do not include any realised returns (exits) as there have not been any.
 In the above examples, initial tax relief of between 30-50% – remember tax rules can change and tax benefits depend on circumstances.

 Risks – important